Magnitude (astronomy): Apparent magnitude

-Note that astronomers consistently using the term flux for what is often called intensity in physics, in order to avoid confusion with the specific intensity.
+Astronomers use the term "flux" for what is often called "intensity" in physics, in order to avoid confusion with the specific intensity.
 Using this formula, the magnitude scale can be extended beyond the ancient magnitude 1–6 range, and it becomes a precise measure of brightness rather than simply a classification system.
 Astronomers now measure differences as small as one-hundredth of a magnitude.
 Stars that have magnitudes between 1.5 and 2.5 are called second-magnitude; there are some 20 stars brighter than 1.5, which are first-magnitude stars (see the list of brightest stars).
 For example, Sirius is magnitude −1.46, Arcturus is −0.04, Aldebaran is 0.85, Spica is 1.04, and Procyon is 0.34.
 Under the ancient magnitude system, all of these stars might have been classified as "stars of the first magnitude".

 Magnitudes can also be calculated for objects far brighter than stars (such as the Sun and Moon), and for objects too faint for the human eye to see (such as Pluto).